 In August 2018 Karen Villholth (IWMI, South Africa) conducted a GRIPP workshop on Groundwater Based Natural Infrastructure during Stockholm International Water Week.
 A web page was published on a range of 18 methods, predominantly MAR, to improve water management.
 This is part of the Groundwater-based Natural Infrastructure site.

 The second special issue to be published out of ISMAR9 has was published in June 2018 in the Springer journal Sustainable Water Resources Management on the theme MAR in Integrated Water Management.
 This new special issue has open access only until 11 August 2018.
-You can down load free copies of the 19 papers until then from the springer web site : https://link.springer.com/journal/40899/4/2/page/1.
-After that you there will be indefinite free access to the author formatted final manuscripts of these papers from the IAH MAR web site, by agreement with Springer.
+Open access to the author formatted final manuscripts of these papers on the IAH MAR web site is available here, by agreement with Springer.
 For more information, and list of papers, please see https://recharge.iah.org/thematic-issues-journals .Editors : Peter Dillon, Paul Pavelic, Adriana Palma Nava and Weiping Wang.

 The first ISMAR9 special issue in the open access J Water edited by Pieter Stuyfzand and Niels Hartog was published in 2017 on the topic Water Quality Considerations for Managed Aquifer Recharge Systems, also contains 19 papers, and remains open for free access indefinitely.
 If you haven’t checked the list of papers yet please see https://recharge.iah.org/thematic-issues-journals